CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

         - The available resources are limited, but the queuing times are short
     2. ** Only use the `gputest` and `gpu` partitions if you are sure your code uses GPUs **
         - There are more CPU nodes than GPU nodes, so your job will run sooner
-    3. ** Only request multiple CPUs if you are sure your code can use them all **
+    3. ** Only request multiple CPUs if you are sure your tool or code can use them **
         - Reserving more CPUs does nothing by itself, except make you queue for longer
     4. ** Only request the memory you need **